 The SWOT analysis and the IBAR Critical Thinking Method garner good results for short and long-term planning, critical analysis, and problem-solving.

 Opportunities and threats are outside forces that could prove helpful or harmful to organizational development.
-In a practical sense, SWOT analysis seeks to find the benefits and liabilities within and outside of an organization.
+In a practical sense, SWOT analysis seeks to find the benefits and liabilities within and outside an organization.

 Typically, SWOT analysis allows practitioners to look at all angles of a company to establish a viable marketing and business development strategy.